-- (a) To gain entry to the admission programmes of the Qwaqwa Campus in the Faculty of Natural and Agricultural Sciences, the Faculty of Education, the Faculty of the Humanities or the Faculty of Economic and Management Sciences, a person must comply with the specific admission rules as set out in the rules of the relevant faculty. - (b) Admission rules are subject to amendment only under special circumstances, provided that they are approved by the relevant Dean in consultation with the Registrar and Vice-Rector: Academic.
+- (a) To gain entry to the admission programmes of the Qwaqwa Campus in the Faculty of Natural and Agricultural Sciences, the Faculty of Education, the Faculty of the Humanities or the Faculty of Economic and Management Sciences, a person must comply with the specific admission rules as set out in the rules of the relevant faculty. - (b) Approval by the Senate and Council is required for the amendment of admission rules.